-- RFC 5280 certificate validation and certificate path validation supporting a minimum path length of two certificates. - The certificate path must terminate with a trusted CA certificate. - The TSF shall validate a certificate path by ensuring the presence of the basicConstraints extension and that the CA flag is set to TRUE for all CA certificates.

-- The TSF shall validate the revocation status of the certificate using [selection: the Online Certificate Status Protocol (OCSP) as specified in RFC 6960, a Certificate Revocation List (CRL) as specified in RFC 5280 Section 6.3, Certificate Revocation List (CRL) as specified in RFC 5759 Section 5, no revocation method] - The TSF shall validate the extendedKeyUsage field according to the following rules: - Server certificates presented for TLS shall have the Server Authentication purpose (id-kp 1 with OID 1.3.6.1.5.5.7.3.1) in the extendedKeyUsage field. - Client certificates presented for TLS shall have the Client Authentication purpose (id-kp 2 with OID 1.3.6.1.5.5.7.3.2) in the extendedKeyUsage field. - OCSP certificates presented for OCSP responses shall have the OCSP Signing purpose (id-kp 9 with OID 1.3.6.1.5.5.7.3.9) in the extendedKeyUsage field.
+- RFC 5280 certificate validation and certification path validation supporting a minimum path length of two certificates. - The certification path must terminate with a trusted CA certificate. - The TSF shall validate a certification path by ensuring that all CA certificates in the certification path contain the basicConstraints extension with the CA flag set to TRUE. - The TSF shall validate the revocation status of the certificate using [selection: the Online Certificate Status Protocol (OCSP) as specified in RFC 6960, a Certificate Revocation List (CRL) as specified in RFC 5280 Section 6.3, Certificate Revocation List (CRL) as specified in RFC 5759 Section 5, no revocation method] - The TSF shall validate the extendedKeyUsage field according to the following rules: - Server certificates presented for TLS shall have the Server Authentication purpose (id-kp 1 with OID 1.3.6.1.5.5.7.3.1) in the extendedKeyUsage field. - Client certificates presented for TLS shall have the Client Authentication purpose (id-kp 2 with OID 1.3.6.1.5.5.7.3.2) in the extendedKeyUsage field. - OCSP certificates presented for OCSP responses shall have the OCSP Signing purpose (id-kp 9 with OID 1.3.6.1.5.5.7.3.9) in the extendedKeyUsage field.

-This SFR should be chosen if the TOE is distributed and the protocol(s) selected in FPT\ITT.1 utilize X.509 certificates for peer authentication.
+This SFR should be chosen if the TOE is distributed and the protocol(s) selected in FPT\ITT.1 utilize X.509v3 certificates for peer authentication.
 In this case, the use of revocation list checking is optional as there are additional requirements surrounding the enabling and disabling of the ITT channel as defined in FCO\CPC\EXT.1.
-If revocation checking is not supported, the ST author should select no revocation method.
-However, if certificate revocation checking is supported, the ST author selects whether this is performed using OCSP or CRLs.
+If the revocation checking is not supported, the ST author should select "no revocation method".
+However, if certificate revocation checking is supported, the ST author must select whether this is performed using OCSP or CRLs.

 The TOE shall be capable of supporting a minimum path length of two certificates.
-That is, it shall support a certificate hierarchy comprising of at least a self-signed root certificate and a TOE identity certificate.
+That is, it shall support a certificate hierarchy comprising of at least a self-signed root certificate and a leaf certificate.